Open 24/7

 • Signals seriousness and sets a negotiation pace

-• Gives time to prepare documents & finances
+• Gives time to prepare documents and finances (if waiting)

-• Reduces emotional pressure if you’re not ready
+• May reduce emotional pressure (if you're not ready)

-Advantages and Reasons of Filing for Divorce First
+Advantages and Reasons for Filing for Divorce First

 Florida's "Date of Filing" Can Protect You From Your Spouse's Future Debts and Overspending